SpaceXpanse/Whitepaper/README.md

 #### [**Metalog**](https://github.com/SpaceXpanse/Metalog) - Decentralized Social Network /WIP/
 Open source
 [*Non-profit - Foundation operated*](https://opencollective.com/spacexpanse)
-- Full-blown platform-wide social network in the blockchain, accessible within every platform's metaverse and/or DApp, using **Nostr** protocol to store user's private data and **ROD bockchain** for user's public data.
+- Full-blown platform-wide social network in the blockchain, accessible within every platform's metaverse and/or DApp, using **Nostr** protocol to store user's private data and **ROD blockchain** for user's public data.

-**SpeXDAO** - Decentralized Autonomous Organisation /Deferred/
+**SpeXDAO** - Decentralized Autonomous Organization /Deferred/
 Open source
 *Non-profit - Foundation operated*
 - Full-blown platform-wide application in the blockchain to serve as crowdfunding hub for user's projects within the platform and more